gumaerc-testorg/22.15-fall-2014/content/pages/instructor-insights.md

 ### Requirements Satisfied

-This course is one of six half-semester courses that comprise the core course requirement for \[PhD students in Nuclear Science and Engineering\]([http://catalog.mit.edu/schools/engineering/nuclear-science-engineering/#phd-dsc](http://catalog.mit.edu/schools/engineering/nuclear-science-engineering/#phd-dsc)
+This course is one of six half-semester courses that comprise the core course requirement for \[PhD students in Nuclear Science and Engineering\]({{% resource_link "864715ba-8179-4c0b-b202-784fbc5f29e6" "http://catalog.mit.edu/schools/engineering/nuclear-science-engineering/#phd-dsc" %}}
 ).
 Students must pass the final exam with a B or better.
 They can take the exam without taking the course, but hardly any do.

 ### Offered